vaibhavsilar/MultiplayerQuiz/README.md

 Step 2
 --------------

-Enter into this directory and install dependencies
+Enter into this directory and install dependencies using npm(node package manager) which comes along with node

 ```
 >> npm install